hassio-addons/addon-home-panel/README.md

 ### Option: `ssl`

-Enables/Disables SSL (HTTPS) on the IDE.
+Enables/Disables SSL (HTTPS) on the app.
 Set it `true` to enable it, `false` otherwise.

 ### Option: `certfile`